k-amin07/nextjs/notes.md

 - On the same level as `app`, we can create a folder called `lib` which contains all of our helper functions like `getAllUsers`.
 - If a function returns something, we add a semicolon followed by the return type to the function definition.
 - We can use `Suspense` from react to provide feedback while a promise is being resolved.
-- Running `yarn build` generates an optimized
+- Running `yarn build` generates an optimized deployment ready build
 - Next caches data by default.
 In `getUserPosts`, we are using a fetch query.
 We can pass an options object with `{cache: 'force-cache'}`.
 We do not need to do this because this is the default.
   - We can pass the value `no-store` to always refetch the data and never use cache.
   - The better option is to use ISR (incremental static regenration), in the options object, pass `{next: {revalidate: 60}}` so it checks for updates every 60 seconds.
 Refer to [getUserPosts](./ch03-fetching-data/lib/getAllUsers.tsx)